Maung Weik: Early life and education

-In 1973, U Maung Weik was born in Pathein and passed the matriculation exam at a high school in Dagon.
-In 1995, he graduated from Yangon University specializing in geology.
+Weik was born in 1973 in Pathein.
+He passed the matriculation exam at a high school in Dagon.
+In 1995, he graduated from Yangon University, specializing in geology.

 Sports

-He represented Myanmar as a golf player at the 1991 Southeast Asian Games, which was held in the Philippines.
+He represented Myanmar as a golf player at the 1991 Southeast Asian Games, held in the Philippines.
 In 1992, he was at the Southeast Asian Amateur Golf Team Championship (Putra Cup), which was held in Brunei.

 Business interests

-Maung Weik founded the Maung Weik and Family Company, which worked in development, real estate, trading, and construction sectors.
+Weik founded the Maung Weik and Family Company, which worked in development, real estate, trading, and construction sectors.

 In 2017, the Mandalay City Development Committee approved a public-private partnership with MBCCD for a 10-year mega-development project in Amarapura, projected to include hotels, hospitals, schools, jetties, shopping centers, gardens, and apartment buildings on a plot of 2000 acre allocated by the Mandalay city government.

 Controversies

-Maung Weik was a close associate of Khin Nyunt, a former prime minister and military general.
+Weik was a close associate of Khin Nyunt, a former prime minister and military general.
 He reportedly catered to wealthy young people, notably the sons of the generals.
 According to the semi-official Myanmar Times, he has engaged in drug trafficking from Malaysia to Burma since 2003.

 On 10 July 2008, he was charged with drug abuse and trafficking by the Lanmadaw Township police station, accused of importing ecstasy, methamphetamines, and ketamine, and trafficking them to the children of Burmese military generals and actors.
 In November 2008, he was sentenced to 15 years in prison on drug trafficking charges by the Lanmadaw Township Court.
 He reportedly used drugs with Aung Ye Zaw Myint, the son of Ye Myint, a former chief of the Bureau of Special Operations.
 Maung Weik was released from Pathein Prison on 3 January 2014.

 Maung Weik explained that the 2008 conviction by authorities of drug trafficking was "murder without death" at a press conference at the Novotel Hotel in 2016.
 Moreover, Maung Weik said in front of the media at a press conference that he never used or distributed drugs.

 In 2016, Maung Weik courted controversy over bribery allegations that Yangon mayor Phyo Min Thein accepted a Patek Philippe watch as a gift from Maung Weik.

 While he kept doing his business and duties very well, in 2016, local media published the news regarding the controversy over bribery allegations that he bribed U Phyo Min Thein, who used to be Chief Minister of Yangon Region, who accepted a Patek Philippe watch as a gift from him.
 As a response to the libelous material, Maung Weik created a press conference and declared that he was ready for judgment anytime at any court.

 Later, he fully supported the National League for Democracy government and became well known for being a close fan of the NLD government.